 Brussels, 15 th September 2009

-The non-confidential version of the decision will be made available under the case number N 456/2009 in the State Aid Register on the DG Competition website once any confidentiality issues have been resolved.
-New publications of state aid decisions on the internet and in the Official Journal are listed in the State Aid Weekly e-News .
+The non-confidential version of this decision will be made available under the case number C10/2009 in the on the once all the confidentiality problems have been resolved.
+New publications of state aid decisions on the internet and in the Official Journal are listed in the online newsletter ).